slowernews/wisdom-tldr/chapters/introduction.md

 -- Mark Manson*

 > *"It is possible for ordinary people to choose to be extraordinary." (...)
 "If you need inspiration, don't do it."
 -- Elon Musk*

+> *"Home is not where you are born; home is where all your attempts to escape cease."
+-- Naguib Mahfouz*

 ### Hints